-February 24 — Meredith Artley, editor-in-chief of CNN Digital and president of the Online News Association, provided practical tips and examples for journalists looking to optimize their digital work.
+February 24, 2015 — Meredith Artley, editor-in-chief of CNN Digital and president of the Online News Association, visited the Shorenstein Center to provide practical tips for journalists looking to improve the impact of their digital work.

 - Slow down and focus.
 Artley acknowledged that journalists often feel overloaded, expected to produce content in multiple formats across a range of platforms.
 “That’s a very powerful thing – but it can be dangerous because it can mean that you’re removing yourself from the actual act of doing journalism that makes an impact,” said Artley.
 She advised journalists to have the discipline to say “this is what I’m good at doing, whether it’s a beat or a specific platform,” rather than trying to be “everywhere all of the time.”